composer/composer/doc/03-cli.md

 ### HTTP_PROXY_REQUEST_FULLURI

-If you use a proxy but it does not support the request_fulluri flag, then you should set this env var to `false` or `0` to prevent Composer from setting the request_fulluri option.
+If you use a proxy, but it does not support the request_fulluri flag, then you should set this env var to `false` or `0` to prevent Composer from setting the request_fulluri option.

 ### HTTPS_PROXY_REQUEST_FULLURI

-If you use a proxy but it does not support the request_fulluri flag for HTTPS requests, then you should set this env var to `false` or `0` to prevent Composer from setting the request_fulluri option.
+If you use a proxy, but it does not support the request_fulluri flag for HTTPS requests, then you should set this env var to `false` or `0` to prevent Composer from setting the request_fulluri option.